Purple Loosestrife

 exists as a member of an intact ecosystem.
 Be that as it

-may, it’s become the poster-plant for the dreadfulness
+may, it has become the poster-plant for the dreadfulness

 of invasive species, and accurate information of its